projectsperminute/private-ai/60daysofudacity.md

 ##Day 58 (27th august):
 - Review new projects submitted to #project-showcase-challenge.
 - Review course contents to prepare an AI exam at my university.
 - Continue Intro to AI course (cs271) at Udacity.

+##Day 59 (28th august):
+- Review new projects submitted to #project-showcase-challenge.
+Good luck everyone!
+- Review course contents to prepare an AI exam at my university.
+- Continue Intro to AI course (cs271) at Udacity.

+##Day 60 (29th august):
+- Review course contents to prepare an AI exam at my university.
+- Continue Intro to AI course (cs271) at Udacity.